Yes, you can pee with a tampon in; no, they won’t stretch out your vagina or make cramps worse!

 If you want to leave your tampon in when you poop, it’s smart to tuck the tampon string into the folds of your labia to avoid getting any fecal matter on it.

 If you have a question about tampon use (or anything else body-related), don’t hesitate to ask your doctor or another healthcare provider.
-“We’re invested in educating and empowering you to better understand how to take care of yourself,” Youngblood says.
+“We’re invested in educating and empowering you to better understand how to take care of yourself,” Youngblood encourages.

 Learn more about our editorial process.